BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_2d.rst

 Notice that this is one of the key elements of the model, because it merges the continuous dynamics of the field :math:`c` with the discrete dynamics of the tip cells.

-Finally, the tip cells deactivate when :math`af` or the norm of its gradient drop below the above-mentioned thresholds values.
+Finally, according to the original model, the tip cells deactivate when :math`af` or the norm of its gradient drop below the above-mentioned thresholds values.
+In the Mocafe implementation, however, we added a small change first introduced by Moreira-Soares et al. (2018) :cite:`MoreiraSoares2018`, and the tip cells deactivate also due to Notch-Signalling inhibition if they are close to each other.

 ..
-GENERATED FROM PYTHON SOURCE LINES 141-148
+GENERATED FROM PYTHON SOURCE LINES 143-150

 Implementation
 --------------